 Why do Stocks Split?

-• Attracting retail investors: Some investors would rather not invest in certain stocks if the individual share price is too high.
+- Attracting retail investors: Some investors would rather not invest in certain stocks if the individual share price is too high.
 Carrying out a split would lower the price of circulating shares, thus, enabling more investors to buy stocks.
-However, while many institutional investors still exclusively buy whole shares, many retail investors opt to buy fractional shares through innovative trading and investing platforms, such as eToro.

-• Psychological pricing: Analysts often say a certain stock is “overvalued,” meaning, its current price represents the sentiment in the market, rather than its actual worth.
-Splitting a stock reduces its price significantly, thereby providing the psychological effect that the share price is more realistic.
+- Psychological pricing: Analysts often say a certain stock is “overvalued,” meaning, its current price represents the sentiment in the market, rather than its actual worth.
+Splitting a stock reduces its price significantly, thereby providing the psychological effect that the share price is more inline with its peer-group.

-• When does a stock split?
+The decision of whether or when a stock split occurs is made by the management team of a company.
 There is no fixed formula.
 Some companies split their stock price every few years, providing they show constant growth, while others refuse to split their shares, no matter how high the price of each individual stock climbs.
 When it comes to timing, companies will usually allow at least a few weeks between the announcement and the actual split.

 How many Times can a Stock Split?